THE ORIGIN OF THE MORMON CHURCH

 Those exalted to godhood will get to inhabit a planet one day and procreate spirit children, continuing the cycle of gods begetting other gods.
 [Doctrine and Covenants 132:19-20, Gospel Principles, 1992, p.
 14]

 Well!
-For you Bible students, you know that this is all completely contrary to the Bible.
-The God of the Bible says this in Isaiah 43:10: "You are My witnesses," says the LORD, "And My servant whom I have chosen, That you may know and believe Me, And understand that I am He.
+You Bible students know that this is all completely contrary to the Bible.
+The God of the Bible says this in Isaiah 43:10: “You are My witnesses,” says the LORD, “And My servant whom I have chosen, that you may know and believe Me, and understand that I am He.
 Before Me there was no God formed, nor shall there be after Me.”

 • is God (John 20:28)

 • is the creator of all things (John 1:3)